Skip to content

 Distance from Cruise Port: 20 km (30-40 minutes)

 The provincial capital offers an authentic Dominican experience far removed from resort tourism.
-This border town of about 30,000 people has a working waterfront, local markets, and restaurants serving home-style Dominican and Haitian-influenced cuisine.
+This border town of around 30,000 people has a working waterfront, local markets, and restaurants serving home-style Dominican and Haitian-influenced cuisine.

 For visitors interested in border culture, the Haitian crossing at Anse-a-Pitres lies just beyond town, though crossing requires advance planning and documentation.